Certified Intervention Professional (CIP)

 Adam is passionate about helping addicts/alcoholics achieve sobriety, to watch families put back together, and to see the hope and freedom that comes from sobriety.

 Adam holds a BA in Economics from Eastern Washington University and is currently attending Eastern to complete a Dual Master’s in Addiction Studies and Social Work.
-He is also veteran of the United States Coast Guard where he served from 1994-1997.
+He is also a veteran of the United States Coast Guard where he served from 1994-1997

-Jenny Jensen is a Licensed Mental Health Counselor and Chemical Dependency Professional
+Jenny Jensen: LMHC, CDPT, Licensed Mental Health Counselor, and Chemical Dependency

 She received a Masters of Counseling Psychology degree from Northwest University in July 2017.
 Prior to this, she received a BA in Sociology from the University of Washington in 2015.
 Additionally, she completed certificate courses with a focus on Alcohol and Drug Counseling from Bellevue College.

-Ms. Jensen specialize in helping you identify your goals and will help keep you accountable.
+Ms. Jensen specializes in helping you identify your goals and will help keep you accountable.
 I am well-versed in utilizing Motivational Interviewing, Cognitive Behavioral techniques and Dialectical Behavioral Therapy (DBT) to assist you with realigning your long-term goals with the present.
-DBT is particularly helpful with addressing maladaptive behaviors.
+DBT is particularly helpful in addressing maladaptive behaviors.

 Howard B (Howie) Marlin: Masters Level Addictions Counselor and Certified Intervention Professional